nuxeo/nuxeo-timeoff/README.md

 # Sub-modules organization

-The project is splitted in several sub modules :
+The project is split in several sub modules :

 **nuxeo-timeoff-web**